adsteel/redis_ui_rails/README.md

 # RedisUiRails

-A mountable UI Rails engine for inspecting your Redis instances.
-The teams that will get the most value out of this engine are teams that cannot use the Rails console to inspect their production Redis instances.
+A Rails engine for inspecting your Redis instances through a web UI.

+Built for teams that cannot easily use more direct access methods (e.g. console) to inspect their Redis instances.

 ## Installation